Australia's Federation

 National Library of Australia, an13117280-22

-This black and white photo is of a group of older children in 1901.
+This is a posed black-and-white photograph of a group of 10 children in Melbourne in 1901.
 They are dressed in elaborate costumes to celebrate Australia's Federation.
 The costumes highlight Australia's British heritage.
 A large Union Jack is being held by one of the group.

 Punch, National Museum of Australia.
 Photo: Dragi Markovic

 In the centre of a ring of kangaroos stands a lion wearing a green jacket and carrying a cricket bat.
-His cap is printed with a Union Jack.
+The lion represents Britain – its cap is printed with a Union Jack.
 The kangaroos wear blue and white stiped jackets with a yellow waist band.
-They are printed with 'New South Wales', 'Queensland' and 'Victoria'.
+They are printed with 'New South Wales', 'Queensland' and 'Victoria', representing the Australian colonies.
 An umpire watches on.
-Printed at the bottom is: 'Combine Aust!
-Umpire Punch: "You've done jolly well by combination in cricket field, and now you're going to federate at home.
-Bravo, boys!"'
+The umpire is encouraging the colonies to work together as they did in cricket.
+(In 1877, 24 years before the Australian colonies federated, an intercolonial cricket team represented Australia in the first test match against England.
+Its win inaugurated the Ashes series.)
+The umpire is depicted as saying 'You've done jolly well by combination in cricket field, and now you're going to federate at home.
+Bravo, boys!'

 Did you know?